TalkStats/R_recommendations/README.md

 Beginners
 ---------

-There are some great introductions to base R already and the intro manuals (http://cran.r-project.org/manuals.html).
+<a name="Beginners"></a> There are some great introductions to base R
+already and the intro manuals (http://cran.r-project.org/manuals.html).
 Websites we would highly recommend and two books (both read and own by TS members):

 ### Web based content